IDMNYU/audiolab/docs/eighties.md

 <img src = "./img/tx816.jpg" width="100%" title="Yamaha TX816" alt="Yamaha TX816">

 The [**Yamaha TX816**](https://www.vintagesynth.com/yamaha/tx816.php) is a rackmount chassis designed by Yamaha to host up to eight different expansion boards  called TF1 modules, each of which is equivalent to a fully-fledged [DX7](https://en.wikipedia.org/wiki/Yamaha_DX7) without the keyboard.
-The TX816
+The TX816 proved highly popular in electronic / dance music-focused recording studios, as it allowed a producer to work with eight simultaneous channels of different FM instruments using a sequencer; many tracks associated with (and performed live with) a DX7 were in fact created with a TX816.

+The owner's manual for the TX816 can be found [here](http://www.synthmanuals.com/manuals/yamaha/tx816/owners_manual/tx816e1.pdf), though this largely talks about the unit as housing for a system of modules rather than the synthesizer itself.
+Each module in the TX816 is the equivalent of a stand-alone DX7 listening to a different MIDI channel, so the original [DX7 manual](http://www.synthfool.com/docs/Yamaha/DX_Series/Yamaha%20DX7%20Operating%20Manual.pdf) may be a more relevant read.

+If you are interested in programming the TX816, [Patch Base](https://coffeeshopped.com/patch-base/editor/yamaha/dx7) has DX7 programmer software that can be used to program each module of the TX816 individually, as does [Midi Quest](https://squest.com/Products/MidiQuest12/Instruments/YamahaDX7/).

-## R8M
+## R-8M

+The **Roland R-8M** is a rackmount version of the [**R-8**](https://www.vintagesynth.com/roland/r8.php) drum machine from 1989.
+Unlike the R-8, the R-8M consists only of the *sound module* part of the drum machine; it lacks the performance sequencer.
+The R-8M has 68 built-in ROM samples, expandable with additional cards on the front panel.
+These samples consist of recordings of both classic Roland electronic drum machines (e.g. the [TR-808](https://en.wikipedia.org/wiki/Roland_TR-808) and [TR-909](https://en.wikipedia.org/wiki/Roland_TR-909)) as well as high quality samples of acoustic drum and percussion instruments.
+These samples are arranged as *kits* that are mapped across the MIDI key range so that a single MIDI channel in a sequencer can play a full set of complementary drum sounds.

+The orginal R-8M manual can be found [here](http://cdn.roland.com/assets/media/pdf/R-8M_OM.pdf).
+Midi Quest has an [editor](https://squest.com/Products/MidiQuest12/Instruments/RolandR-8M/) for the R-8M as well, although the factory kits and settings give you access to all the built-in sounds.

 ## MIDI Interface